DMNerd/Hackintosh/README.md

 Here's the guide to how I decided to map the USB ports.
 This does not get over the 15 port limit.

 IN THE NEWEST VERSION - i swithced to different USB mapping method and Changed my setup a bit.
-It is very specific now and you should either use the old Kext - that is still in old version of this repo.
+It is very specific to my setup and I urge you to do your own map.

 ## Useful Applications